-Force Factor, a sport nutrition product supposedly invented by Harvard competitive rowers, uses amino acids as the basis of its technology.
-According to the manufactures, these amino acids increase energy and endurance and aid in weight loss.
-This process is supposedly achieved through raising the amount of Nitric Oxide in an individual’s body.
+Force Factor, a sport nutrition product invented by two Harvard competitive rowers.
+It includes amino acids as the basis of its technology.
+The supplement increases energy, endurance and aids in weight loss.
+This process is achieved through raising the amount of Nitric Oxide in an individual’s body.

 List of Ingredients

-Some of the main ingredients in Force Factor include 3x Nitric Oxide Booster, AKG, A AKIC and L Arginine, and L-citrulline.
+Force Factor ingredients include 3x Nitric Oxide Booster, AKG, A AKIC and L Arginine, and L-citrulline.
 Three of the most active ingredients are Nitric Oxide, Arginine, and L-citrulline.

-Nitric Oxide, naturally found in your body, helps your body properly communicate with all its different parts.
-By raising the amount of Nitric Oxide in the body, exercisers may increase their bodies ability to communicate itself and therefore they may find their workouts more successful.
+Nitric Oxide, naturally found in your body, helps to communicate with all its different parts.
+By raising the amount in the body, exercisers may increase their bodies ability to communicate and therefore they may find their workouts more successful.

 L-citrulline, an amino acid, supposedly shortens the recovery times after workouts, helps increase energy, removes ammonia from the body, and benefits the liver.